Mental Illness Symptoms, Causes and Types

 Mental illness is also called a mental disorder.

-Many people can exhibit mental health concerns frequently but it is a problem only if the mental illness or its symptoms is repetitive and cause frequent stress affecting the functionality of a person.
+Many people can exhibit mental health concerns frequently, but it is a problem only if the mental illness symptoms or their recurrence cause frequent stress, affecting a person's functionality.

 Having a mental illness can make a person feel miserable and cause problems in everyday life.
 These problems will also affect people who are close to the person.

-What are the types of mental health disorders?
+What are the types of mental illness disorders?

 Anxiety disorders

-People suffering from anxiety disorders respond to few situations or objects with fear and exhibit physical signs of anxiety.
-These signs of anxiety include increased rate of heartbeat and excessive sweating.
+People suffering from anxiety disorders respond to a few situations or objects with fear and exhibit physical signs of anxiety.
+These signs of anxiety include an increased rate of heartbeat and excessive sweating.

-Anxiety disorder is diagnosed when a person is not responding appropriately in a given situation.
-Mostly they fail to control the response that interferes with normal functioning.
+Anxiety disorder is diagnosed when a person does not respond appropriately in a given situation.
+Mostly, they fail to control the response that interferes with normal functioning.

 Anxiety disorders include panic disorder, social anxiety disorder, generalized anxiety disorder and various phobias.